 Poetry is very important to Merlin James and on the occasion of his exhibition A View of the River Clyde at Glasgow, 2018, at A-M-G5 a new poem was commissioned from Harry Gilonis, a version of a riverine verse by T’ang Dynasty poet Yu Hsüan-chi.
 At the start of River Dissolve Gilonis read a selection from his translations of Chinese poems.
 He was then joined by David Hopkins and Merlin James for a discussion about writing, painting, translation and metaphor.
 The discussion was chaired by Andrew Mummery.

 Panel discussion, River Dissolve:

 Merlin James is a painter and writer based in Glasgow.

-Harry Gilonis is a poet, editor, publisher and writer on art, poetry, and music.
-His latest collection, Rough Breathing, is out now from Carcanet.
+Harry Gilonis is a poet, editor, publisher, and critic writing on art, poetry, and music.
+His latest collection of poetry, Rough Breathing, is published by Carcanet.

-David Hopkins (Glasgow University) is an art historian.
-His latest book is After Modern Art, published by Oxford University Press.
+David Hopkins is an art historian.
+His latest book, After Modern Art, 1945-2017, is published by Oxford University Press.